-The Professionalism Series is designed to communicate the values and ideals of the legal profession to students as well as equip them with the skills and attitudes that will be expected of them upon graduation.
-Though open to everyone, first and second year students are required to attend one program in the Professionalism Series each semester they are enrolled.
+The Louis F. Bartelt, Jr., Professionalism Series is designed to communicate the values and ideals of the legal profession to students as well as equip them with the skills and attitudes that will be expected of them upon graduation.
+Although the programs are open to everyone, all J.D. students are required to attend at least one program in the Professionalism Series each semester they are enrolled.

 Sharp Look for the Young Lawyer

 Sponsored by: Lambda, BESLA, BLS, & VLD

 Matching Personal Qualities to Hiring Needs: A Critical Job Search Component

 Kevin Speer, President & CEO, Hendricks Regional Health